spice2x/spice2x.github.io/README.md

 We do not use GitHub for source control, but we do use the [issue tracker](https://github.com/spice2x/spice2x.github.io/issues) and [the wiki](https://github.com/spice2x/spice2x.github.io/wiki).
 Source is distributed in the release package.

+spice2x team does not provide any tools to circumvent software copy protection, nor distribute any copyright-protected game data.

 [Features](https://github.com/spice2x/spice2x.github.io/wiki/spice2x-features)

 [List of supported games](https://github.com/spice2x/spice2x.github.io/wiki/List-of-supported-games)